Last updated:

 For guidance on carrying out a wide-ranging literature search, see Finding Journals and Journal Articles at IALS.

-Council of Europe website: vast amount of CoE documentation and detailed information about CoE activities.
+Council of Europe website: CoE documentation and detailed information about CoE activities.

 Council of Europe Treaty Office website: all CoE conventions with details of signatures, ratifications and declarations, and explanatory reports.